-6. The development hereby permitted shall be designed to ensure that at least 25% of the carbon dioxide emissions reduction standard set by Scottish Building Standards is met through the installation and operation of low and zero carbon generating technologies.
-Details showing how this shall be achieved shall be submitted to and approved in writing by the Planning Authority prior to the construction of the building.
+10. The building hereby permitted shall be designed to ensure that at least 20% of the carbon dioxide emissions reduction standard set by the Scottish Building Standards is met through the installation and operation of low and zero carbon generating technologies (rising to at least 25% by the end of 2025).
+Details showing how this shall be achieved shall be submitted to and approved in writing by the Planning Authority prior to the erection of the buildings.